 Locus aided India’s leading online optical store, Lenskart, achieve over a 60% increase in the number of service requests done per service agent, while 8% more of their customers were served within SLAs.

 So..
 Are you ready to find out what is the serviceability quotient of your business?
 Locus is here to show you how to increase it and serve your customers better!

-To know more on Serviceability tech, sign up with LOCUS now!
+To know more on Serviceability tech, Schedule a free demo with LOCUS now!